-Each task declaration consists of the keyword task, the task's name, the task's parameters, an optional set of flag changes that occur when the task is invoked, and the body of the task.
+Each task declaration consists of the keyword task, the task's name, the task's parameters, and the body of the task.
 Figure 3 gives the task declarations for the web server example.
+We indicate the omission of the Java-like imperative code inside the task declarations with ellipses.
 The first task declaration declares a task named startup that takes a StartupObject object as a parameter and points the parameter variable start to this object.
 The declaration also contains a guard that states that the StartupObject object must have its initialstate flag set before the runtime can invoke this task.
 The runtime invokes the task when there exist parameter objects in the heap that satisfy the parameters' guard expressions.
 Before exiting, the taskexit statement in the startup task resets the initialstate flag in the StartupObject to false to prevent the runtime from repeatedly invoking the startup task.